Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks' 4.67 team ERA ranks 25th across all league pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA among all MLB pitching staffs (4.63).

-- The Diamondbacks will send Kelly (9-4) to the mound to make his 17th start of the season as he goes for his 10th win.
-He is 9-4 with a 3.41 ERA and 98 strikeouts in 95 2/3 innings pitched.

-- In his last time out on Saturday, June 24, the righty threw five innings against the San Francisco Giants, giving up five earned runs while surrendering 10 hits.
+- In his most recent appearance on Thursday, the right-hander went seven innings against the Atlanta Braves, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.